sgupta70/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment wasn't very hard, I used the range() function
+This assignment wasn't super hard using the code I had from part 1 I just added on to turn on the red and green LED.